-I Overdid It, and I Feel Like a Dingus.
-(My Fitness Journey – Vertex Fitness Diary 7)
+Overdoing It, I Feel Like an Idiot – (My Fitness Journey – Vertex Fitness Diary 7)

 I don’t know what got into me the other day.
 It’s not like someone had cut me off or insulted my mother or denied climate change on the way to the studio.
 I wasn’t running on rage fumes that day.
 It’s not like me to be overdoing a workout.
 But for whatever reason, I attacked my workout, and holy smokes, it attacked back.

 I focused on my form harder than ever before, trying to get it perfect.
 I held the position at the bottom of each set, pausing to really feeeel that burning before setting down the weight.
 I tried not to subliminally make “I’m dying” squeak sounds, since that’s usually when Mike or Dwayne tells me I can do just two more.
 I felt like a beast, I was killing it, Mike was complimenting my form and my sets… and then I hit the freaking leg press.